ossama-Lazri/symfony-tailwind-mysql-app/README.md

-A Symfony application styled with Tailwind CSS, showcasing integration with MySQL database for data display.
+A Symfony app styled with Tailwind CSS, integrating MySQL for data display.